moding-il/bizdoc.core/README.md

 interface MyReportArgs { ... }
 ```

+The MyReportModel and MyReportArgs above maps to the server-side models.

-The ReportRef above enables the report to access executing context, such as progress report events of the server-side.
+The `ReportRef` enables the report to access executing context, such as subscribing to report progress events of the server-side.

-If no Angular component is registered for the report, BizDoc treats the model properties as columns and the arguments as fields.
+If no Angular component is registered for the report, BizDoc treats the model properties as columns and the arguments as filters.

-> Use Display and DataType attributes to control layouting.
+> Annotate model properties with Display and DataType attributes to control layout.

-You can also customize the arguments pane by implementing IArgumentComponent\<T\> and annotating the arguments model with the Template attribute.
+You can also customize the arguments pane by implementing IArgumentComponent\<T\> and annotating the arguments model with the _Template_ attribute.

-Use the buit-in pipes to display value of a key.
+Use one of the buit-in pipes to display BizDoc keys as values.
 Pipes include `StateNamePipe`, `ActionNamePipe`, `UserNamePipe`, `FormNamePipe`, `RoleNamePipe`, and `TypeValuePipe`.
+UserName pipe and TypeValue pipe are async.

 #### Customizing built-in Reports

-BizDoc built-in reports can be customized by setting the Options of it in the configuration.
+BizDoc has several built-in reports which can be customized by setting Options in the configuration.

 ```json
 Reports: [{